Ian-Davenport/DevOps-Course-Starter/README.md

 # DOCKER

-# You will need to have the Docker Desktop app installed to run the following section.
+# You will need to have the Docker Desktop app installed and running to run the following section.
 # Visit https://www.docker.com/products/docker-desktop/  to download and install.